ivelin/zk0/.kilocode/rules/memory-bank/project-constraints.md

 Before starting ANY task:
 - [ ] Working directory is the project root directory
-- [ ] Conda environment "zk0" is active
+- [ ] VSCode is configured to use conda environment "zk0"
 - [ ] SmolVLA and SO-100 focus is maintained
 - [ ] Reference to quickstart-lerobot structure is considered
 - [ ] Parent task context is fully understood